This document describes the concepts behind formatting element changes. For the resources associated with this sample, see here.

 - Formatting elements can be marked using the

 - The result is a delta file that focuses on textual change.

 - Changed formatting elements can be represented in different ways using the

-For the resources associated with this sample, see here for Java and here for .NET.
+For the resources associated with this sample, see here.
 The sample resources should be checked-out, cloned or downloaded and unzipped into the samples directory of the XML Compare release.
 The resources should be located such that they are two levels below the top level release directory, for example DeltaXML-XML-Compare-10_0_0_j/samples/FormattingElements.